katiejohnsonsf/Forecasting-a-Carbon-Zero-City/README.md

 ## Building Efficiency Predictions

-This plot shows the distribution of efficiency performance of 5,384 properties relative to efficiency standards when each was built.
+This plot shows the distribution of efficiency performance of 5,384 properties relative to efficiency standards when each was built using the residual of actual vs predicted code release.

 When the predicted building code release is less than the actual, the residual is a positive value.
 Positive residuals in this plot indicate there may be an opportunity for energy efficiency professionals to have a bigger impact because the building is predicted to be performing at a lower standard than was used in its construction.